Interview and pictures by Marko Syrjälä

-The whole Metal thing started at late ‘60s or something, and from my point of view the people who started it, like Deep Purple, Led Zeppelin and those guys, they are still doing their thing…
+The whole Metal thing started in the late ‘60s or something, and from my point of view, the people who created it, like Deep Purple, Led Zeppelin, and those guys, are still doing their thing…

 NIBBS: Zeppelin was fantastic.

-Yeah but still they are living the Metal and Rock thing, you know?
-They are 60, 70 years old and I was going to ask you if you think that you will be “Metal” or “Rock” when you reach their age?
+Yeah, but still, they are living the Metal and Rock thing, you know?
+They are 60, 70 years old, and I will ask you if you think you will be “Metal” or “Rock” when you reach their age?

 NIBBS: Nah, there’s definitely a point where you can’t be “Metal”…I don’t think so.
-If I was like I was 15 years ago, I would be dead, yeah?
+If I were like I was 15 years ago, I would be dead, yeah?
 Or very nearly.
 My opinion 15 years ago was you have to be an animal to be Metal, and that’s not so.
-You have to be a normal guy, you have to put your energy in the right place at the right time.
+You have to be a regular guy, and you have to put your energy in the right place at the right time.
 So when it comes to the point where we can’t do onstage what we do now, then you just have to make music and let the music do the talking without having to pretend that you’re like 40 or 50 years old.
-I’m sure you hear a lot of great music from bands that have been around for 30, 40 years and I’m sure it will actually be better than some of the stuff that they’re doing, or we’re doing, and trying to do it onstage.
-Music’s not all about the gig, it’s for your ears.
+I’m sure you hear a lot of great music from bands around for 30, 40 years, and I’m sure it will be better than some of the stuff they’re doing, or we’re doing trying to do it onstage.
+Music’s not all about the gig, and it’s for your ears.

-How do you think about those really old bands, like Deep Purple, in these days overall?
+How do you think about those really old bands, like Deep Purple, these days overall?

 I believe that.

-NIBBS: Yeah it was more like ‘Deep Purple karaoke’ but then again, it’s not the best place to watch Deep Purple, I think you need to be on the stage, you need to be sitting on the stage watching them.
-They’re great guys I must say, they came and said hello to us and “You wanna come and watch us onstage, you sit next to our drum kit, sit by the side”, all this kind of thing, “Drink some Irish wine with me, or Scottish wine”.
+NIBBS: Yeah, it was more like ‘Deep Purple karaoke,’ but then again, it’s not the best place to watch Deep Purple.
+I think you need to be on the stage, and you need to be sitting on the stage watching them.
+They’re great guys, I must say, they came and said hello to us and “You wanna come and watch us on stage, you sit next to our drum kit, sit by the side,” all this kind of thing, “Drink some Irish wine with me, or Scottish wine.”

 PAUL: They are probably the single biggest influence on this band.